-The question is what does it take to gain competitive advantage when operating in a market where technology is readily available to everyone?
-The answer is alignment; as without it you increase your operating cost to just stay in business.
+The question is what does it take to gain a competitive advantage when operating in a market where technology is readily available to everyone?
+The answer is alignment; as without it, you increase your operating cost to just stay in business.

 Causes of misalignment

 The execution of successful organisations heavily relies on the alignment of the business drivers, technology and processes.
 However, in the new digitally driven market place where the technology constantly opens new opportunities maintaining this alignment is a challenge.
 This is especially the case for organisations that were not raised in the digital era.
 The tension between the fear of uncertainty and pressures to change which comes from more dynamic competitors eventually persuade such organisations to change.
 However, in their half-hearted attempt, they often create misalignment which will result in waste and disappointment.